droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players ask Urwin or Danika about the Wachter brothers, Urwin can tell them the information listed in <span class="citation">N2c.
 Taproom (p.
 100)</span>.
 If the players ask about their mother, or about their words about a "stupid Baron," Urwin becomes visibly uneasy, and promises to speak with the players further in the morning.
 ### Eating Dinner
 Shortly after Rictavio's story concludes, if the players ordered dinner, [[Non-Player Characters#Danika Dorakova|Danika]] approaches their table with a tray of food.
 As she serves them, she is suddenly jostled from behind, sending one of the bowls of soup tumbling from her grasp.
-The two players sitting at the northernmost end of the table must make DC 15 Reflex saving throws, catching the bowl on a success.
+The two players sitting at the northernmost end of the table must make DC 10 Dexterity saving throws, catching the bowl on a success.
 (If both players succeed, the player with the higher result catches the bowl first.
 If neither player succeeds, the bowl topples onto the floor, spilling the soup.)

 Danika turns, revealing the culprit: a red-cheeked Brom Martikov wearing one of the painted wooden clown masks as described in <span class="citation">N2o.
 Boy' Bedroom (p.
 102)</span>.
 (Bray Martikov, wearing the other mask of the pair, is cowering behind one of the chairs of the nearest table.)